Ronald Moore (basketball)

-Ronald Moore (born July 14, 1988) is an American professional basketball player for Debreceni EAC of the Hungarian Basketball League.
+Ronald Moore (born July 14, 1988) is an American basketball coach and former player, currently an assistant coach for the Penn Quakers of the Ivy League.
 Whilst playing collegiately for Siena, he led the NCAA Division I in assists during his senior season (2009–10).

 High school career

 Moore attended Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania.

 In his senior season, Moore averaged 17 points, 8 assists, and 2 steals, which earned him an All-Southern Pennsylvania Third Team selection by The Philadelphia Inquirer.